 Why is Functional Movement Training Important?

 Functional training develops a healthy and well-developed body.
-It promotes kinesthetic awareness and body control, balanced musculature and a stronger core.
+It promotes kinesthetic awareness and body control, balanced musculature, and a stronger core.
 Most importantly, lessens the chance of injury and pain!
-Research has shown incredible gains for patients in strength, balance and overall decreased joint pain with functional training.
+Research has shown incredible gains for patients in strength, balance, and overall decreased joint pain with functional training.

 Who Can Benefit From Functional Movement Training?

 Anyone can benefit from functional movement training!
-From the simple task of standing up from a chair or getting in and out of a vehicle, to training for your next tennis match, functional training attempts to adapt or develop exercises which allow individuals to perform the activities of daily life more easily and without injuries.
+From the simple task of standing up from a chair or getting in and out of a vehicle, to training for your next tennis match, functional training attempts to adapt or develop exercises that allow individuals to perform the activities of daily life more easily and without injuries.

 Steps to reaching your goals: